Aggregation Pipeline by Hitesh(Youtube)¶

 - $match: Filters users who have the tag

-array. - $count: Counts the number of users with the
+'enim'in theirtagsarray. - $count: Counts the number of users with the

-. - Note: This finds all users whose
+'enim'tag and outputs it asuserWithEnimTag. - Note: This finds all users whose

-array contains the specific tag'enim'
+tagsarray contains the specific tag'enim'.

 Q9.
 What are the name and age of the users who are inactive and have ‘velit’ as a tag?